Prism

 Volumetric Rendering

 Using the power of SDF rendering, I was also able to model some volumes to make a cloud!
 This is done by modeling light diffusion in a volume by marching through a given SDF shape, which gives it some opaqueness.
-Then by displacing a sphere a good bit and adding in some softening and shading, a fairly realistic cloud is made!
+Then by displacing the surfaces of a sphere a good bit and adding in some softening and shading, a fairly realistic cloud is made!

 Small Pink Cloud